fhircast/sandbox.js/README.md

 ## Endpoints description
 ### Server (hub) endpoints
+These two endpoints are not active when the MODe environment variable is set to 'emr','pacs','reporting' or 'ai'.
 * "/api/hub": POST with form query string to receive subscription requests from the clients

 * "/notify": POST with JSON payload to receive events from the clients